-To follow the Stay at Home Order implemented by Governor Jared Polis (effective Thursday, March 26, 2020), only use public transportation for Necessary Travel, such as going to or from an essential job, grocery shopping, or getting medical care.
+To follow the Safer at Home Order implemented by Governor Jared Polis (effective Monday, April 27, 2020), only use public transportation for necessary travel, such as going to or from a job, grocery shopping, or getting medical care.

 People riding on public transit must comply with social distancing requirements to the greatest extent possible.